 If you’re looking for a bar to lean on and slug of shot of bourbon, then you’ve come to the right place.
-The trick at Shady Pines is finding it – the entrance is a non-descript ally door with no signage – but once you’re in, it’s like stepping through a portal to a dimly lit frontier dive, complete with long wooden bar to line up your shots.
+The trick at Shady Pines is finding it.
+The entrance is a nondescript alley door with no signage, but once you’re in, it feels like a dimly-lit frontier dive, complete with long wooden bar to line up your shots.

-There’s no food on offer, just endless bowls of peanuts (though you can order in from other local eateries).
-But this place isn’t about anything other than being a great watering hole, so why make it any more complicated than that.
+The only food is endless bowls of peanuts, though you can order in from other local eateries.
+But this place isn’t about anything other than being a great watering hole, so why make it any more complicated than that?